ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

     ![final](./screenshots/step-49-final.png)
     With the help of Threat Intelligence sites, we  found malware associated with the adversary's IP address, which appeared to be a secondary attack vector if the initial compromise          failed.

+## Findings
+ * `IP 40.80.148.42` - IP was seen attempting to scan our web server.
+ * `Acunetix` - A Web scanner tool that the attacker used to perform the scanning attempts.
+ * `23.22.63.114` - IP conducted brute-force attack.
+ * `40.80.148.42` - IP used for successful login
+ * `3791.exe`: file executed on server
+ * `poisonivy-is-coming-for-you-batman.jpeg`- file defaced our website
+ * `prankglassinebracket.jumpingcrab.com` - Domain name of attacker
+ * `lillian.rose@po1s0n1vy.com` - Email associated with suspicious IP
+ * `MirandaTateScreensaver.scr.exe` - secondary attack vector if the initial compromise failed

+## Conclusion
+ This project gave me a hands-on experience in investigating a Cyber attack using Splunk as a Soc Analyst role.
+I got a practical experience on how attackers progress through each Cyber Kill Chain framework & learned how to:
+ * Effective log analysis using a search query in SPL.
+ * Understand the practical use of the Cyber Kill Chain.
+ * Correlate findings with Intelligence Tools, OSINT.
+ * Brute-force, Malware delivery, C2 communication — all traced.
+ * Document everything in a professional & beginner-friendly format.